Global Lie-Tresse theorem: Differential invariants

-It can be also obtained as the space of invariants of an algebraic action of the pseudogroup $G$.
-Indeed, consider the $G^k$-action on the bundle $\t_k$ over $\E_k$, which we denote by $\E_k\times\t$ (we can again consider the vertical parts over a point $a\in M$ only).
-It is clearly algebraic and by Rosenlicht's theorem \cite{R,SR} there is a geometric quotient (the singularity locus $\hat S$ fibers over the singularity locus $S$ for the differential invariants)
+Alternatively, consider the $G^k$-action on the bundle $\t_k$ over $\E^k$, which we denote by $\E^k\times\t$.
+It is equivalent to the $G^k_a$-action on $\E^k_a\times\t_a$ for any point $a\in M$.
+This latter is algebraic and so by Rosenlicht's theorem there is a geometric quotient